fabien0102/openapi-codegen/README.md

 Taking React as example, calling an API can be as simple as this: *(this hooks are using **Tanstack Query** under the hood)*

-> **Warning**
-> Please follow the setup guide for React Query if you wanna use generated hooks: https://tanstack.com/query/v4/docs/adapters/react-query
 ```tsx
 import { useListPets } from "./petStore/petStoreComponents"; // <- output from openapi-codegen